Sazer54/put-data-mining/README.md

 ---

 **Note:**
-If you encounter errors related to missing NLTK resources, make sure you have an internet connection during the first run.
+If you want to train your own models on your own dataset, please visit /notebooks

 # put-data-mining
 The project associated with the Data Mining course at the Poznań University of Technology